 - Create a welcome email series.
 You can send just a single email if you want, but we’ve found that a short welcome email series is a great way to onboard your new subscribers, set expectations, and increase engagement.

 - Send better transactional emails.
 Transactional emails are confirmation messages you send to users after they’ve taken action on your site.
-They have open rates up to 8X higher than any other email and can generate up to 6X more revenue (Campaign Monitor).
-You can use them to sell, upsell, and boost engagement.

 - Send anniversary or birthday emails.
 Anniversary and birthday emails let your customers know that you’re thinking about them.
 Add a special discount and you’ll boost your revenue.